What Is Calcaneus Fracture Surgery?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Complications from treatments for displaced calcaneus fractures can be severe.
-The most common early complications are in skin healing and nerve stretch.
+The most common early complications are with skin healing and nerve stretch.
 Most wound healing complications can be treated with wound care.
-Occasionally further surgical treatment may be required.
+Occasionally your surgeon may recommend further surgical treatment to treat would and/or bone healing problems.
 The development of a deep wound infection often requires surgery and antibiotics.
 Nearly all nerve stretch complications will resolve over time.

-Do the plates and screws need to be removed?
+Do the plates and screws need to be removed after heel surgery?